-Parallel Programming for Scientific Computing
+Parallel Programming for Scientific Computing 2018/2019

 PhD-level course, 5 hp

-Format: The course starts with two introductory lectures where different parallel paradigms are described and exemplified and the student groups are formed.
-The main part of the course consists of events where each programming model/tool is presented in a short lecture by a "champion", followed by hand-on work by the students (assisted by the champions) and a seminar where the results are presented.
-The assignments can be done individually or in groups of two.
-The course will end with an overview lecture on current development of parallel computers and implications for parallel programming.
-Also, a summary of the parallel computing landscape in Sweden and Europe will be presented, together with information on how different types of systems can be accessed.
+Format: The course starts with two introductory lectures where different parallel paradigms are described and exemplified.
+Then a number of selected programming model/tool will be presented in a short lecture by a "champion", followed by hand-on work by the students (assisted by the champions) on mini-projects developed in collaboration with the student, the champion, and the main teacher/coordinator for the PPSC course.
+At the end of the course, the results will be presented at a half-day seminar, where also an overview lecture on current development of parallel computers and implications for parallel programming will be given.
+The following models/languages will be covered in the course:

-- Chunks and Tasks (Elias, to be confirmed)
+- Chunks and Tasks

 Students and assignments/groups:

-|date and time||room||topics||teachers|
+|date and time||room||topics||teachers||notes|

 |December 14 2018, 1015-1200||2415b||Introduction 1||Sverker||slides|